I'm Gerald, a User Experience Designer that firmly believes in two things:

 You don't know what you don't know

-Sometimes great ideas and designs end with bang.
-Other times they end with a bang, a boom and a crash.
+Sometimes great ideas and designs end with a bang.
+Other times they end with a bang, a boom, and a crash.
 The cause can be inadequate testing and researching.

 So I approach every project with an open mind.
 Are we meeting an actual need?
 Let's build a strong foundation by interviewing the users.
 Are we being novel?
 Let's see what other smart people have done; let's build upon and learn from them.
 Let's get everyone on the team thinking about the users and contributing solutions.
 Let's keep stakeholders properly involved so they can trust us and lend their expertise.
 Let's get our sketches and prototypes out there so we can stay excited about impacting users and refine the design.